bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 * Doctors treating specific patients who are patient-focused.

 **Someone else that can benefit from this service**
 The entire platform is generalizable to any kind of image processing, it doesn't even have to be medical images.
-For example, different animation studios working together, some using proprietary computations they dont want to reveal but they need to contribute the results to a common pool and to create a final animation.
+For example, different animation studios working together, some using proprietary computations they don't want to reveal but they need to contribute the results to a common pool and to create a final animation.

 **Administrators versus end users want**
 * The end user want to be able to easily submit their processing job, and get an answer back quickly in a format they can understand, that's where the stretch goal of visualization for the standard deviation graph can come in.